-Canon 3A(11):

-- (a) the use of electronic or photographic means for the presentation of evidence, for the perpetuation of a record or for other purposes of judicial administration: - (b) the broadcasting, televising, recording or photographing of investitive, eeremonial or naturalization proceedings; - (c) the photographic or electronic recording and reproduction of appropriate court proceedings under the following conditions: - (i) the means of recording will not distract participants or impair the dignity of the proceedings;
+(11) Except in the Supreme Court and the Court of Appeals, a A judge shall 3 prohibit broadcasting, televising, recording or taking photographs in the courtroom and 4 areas immediately adjacent thereto during sessions of court or recess between sessions.
+A 5 judge may, however, authorize: except as permitted by order or court rule adopted by the 6 Minnesota Supreme Court.
+7 (a) the use of electronic or photographic means for the presentation of 8 evidence, for the perpetuation of a record or for other purposes of judicial 9 administration; 10 the broadcasting, televising, recording or photographing of investitive, 11 (b) ceremonial or naturalization proceedings; 12 13 the photographic or electronic recording and reproduction of appropriate court proceedings under the following conditions: 14 (i) the means of recording will not distract participants or impair the 15 dignity of the proceedings;

-(ii) the parties have consented, and the consent to be depicted or recorded has been obtained from each witness appearing in the recording and reproduction;

-(iii) the reproduction will not be exhibited until after the proceeding has been concluded and all direct appeals have been exhausted; and educational institutions.

-(iv) the reproduction will be exhibited only for instructional purposes in
+(ii) the parties have consented, and the consent to be depicted or recorded has been obtained from each witness appearing in the recording and reproduction; (iii) the reproduction will not be exhibited until after the proceeding has been concluded and all direct appeals have been exhausted; and (iv) the reproduction will be exhibited only for instructional purposes in educational institutions.